👀 Solink Secure Summit 2025 is open for registration.

 It started as a single problem: how can we solve ATM skimming fraud?
 At Solink, we like to say that 1s and 0s can only tell you so much.
 At some point you need real-world insights.
 So our mission is to make IP security video more relevant, meaningful and accessible.

 Just to give you some perspective and data points, everyday Google processes 24 Petabytes of data.
-At the other end of the spectrum, the surveillance cameras of the world produce 413 Petabytes.
+At the other end of the spectrum, the security cameras of the world produce 413 Petabytes.
 You really can’t have a conversation about big data without including video.
 (Check out our popular Big Data Infographic)

 You’ve probably heard the saying that data is the new oil.
 If that’s true, then video is high-octane fuel.
 Here’s why.